itismeganrms/itismeganrms/README.md

 - 👋 Hi, I’m @itismeganrms
-- 👀 I’m interested in Data Science and Business Analytics
+- 👀 I’m interested in Machine Learning and Data Science
 - 🌱 I’m currently learning R and Tableau and working on Kaggle projects
 - 💞️ I’m looking to collaborate on any data science projects that might need assistance
 - 📫 How to reach me ... @itismeganrms on Kaggle